Iamoluberry/Iamoluberry/README.md

 - Angular
 - React
 - React Native
-- Laravel (Backend)
+- Laravel
+- PHP
+- NodeJs
+- ExpressJs

 ## Interests

-I thrive on frontend development, meticulously designing beautiful and responsive interfaces that breathe life into concepts.
+I thrive on frontend and backend development, meticulously designing beautiful and responsive interfaces that breathe life into concepts.
 Always eager to explore and adopt new technologies to elevate my development prowess.

 ## Collaboration